russhughes/s3lcd/README.md

 - Drawing text using 26 included Hershey vector fonts.
 - Drawing JPGs using the TJpgDec - Tiny JPEG Decompressor R0.01d. from http://elm-chan.org/fsw/tjpgd/00index.html.
 - Drawing PNGs using the pngle library from https://github.com/kikuchan/pngle.
+- Writing PNGs from the framebuffer using the PNGenc library from https://github.com/bitbank2/PNGenc
 - Drawing and rotating Polygons and filled Polygons.
 - Several example programs.
 The example programs require a tft_config.py module to be present.
 Some examples require a tft_buttons.py module as well.
 You may need to modify the tft_buttons.py module to match the pins your device uses.
 - tft_config.py and tft_buttons.py configuration examples are provided for: